Phnom Penh Cambodia Travel Guide

 Waste management is a major challenge in Phnom Penh.

-Water supplies are precious in Cambodia.
+Water resources are precious in Cambodia.

 Address your flight emissions for a more eco-conscious trip.